 Chirripó National Park is named for its most prominent feature, Cerro Chirripó, the highest mountain in Costa Rica.
-Five ecosytems found in the park include lowland tropical wet forest, premontane tropical wet forest, lower montane wet forest, montane wet forest and subalpine wet forest (páramo).
+The park hosts important areas of Talamancan montane forest and Costa Rican páramo, with high endemism and extremely high biodiversity.

-The mountain was named "Chirripo," meaning "land of eternal waters", by Native Americans because there are many lakes and streams around the mountain.
+The mountain was named "Chirripo," meaning "land of eternal waters," by Native Americans because there are many lakes and streams around the mountain.

 Temperatures on the peak range from 4-18 ˚C (39-64 ˚F).
 Temperatures can drop to below freezing at night.